Frequently Asked Questions

 As stated in the Application Information, Introduction to Speech Language Pathology (SLPA 1101) and Phonetics (SLPA 1105) must be taken or be currently enrolled in prior to applying to the program.
 SLPA 1101 and 1105 is offered in the fall semester only.

 What SLPA classes should a student take during his/her first semester of SLPA coursework?

 As stated in the Application Information, Introduction to Speech Language Pathology (SLPA 1101) and Phonetics (SLPA 1105) must be taken or be currently enrolled in prior to applying to the program.
 SLPA 1101 and 1105 are offered in the fall semester only.

 How many students are accepted into the program?

 A maximum of 15 to 20 students may be admitted to the program each year.
 The number of students admitted to the SLPA program is limited by the availability of clinical sites.
-Admission is competitive and applicants must meet the minimum prerequisites enumerated in the Application Information.
+Admission is competitive and applicants must meet the minimum prerequisites enumerated in the Degree requirements.